GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 - Each nested `NodeNetwork`'s `NetworkId` is derived from the owning node's path (blake3 of `(peer, path)` with a `"network"` domain tag), not assigned by a traversal counter.
 This makes it stable across a `to_runtime` then `from_runtime` round trip.
 That stability is load-bearing, because node paths (and thus node-ID hashes) include `NetworkId`s, so an unstable network ID would cascade into unstable node IDs and break re-commit after open.
 Aliasing (multiple nodes referencing the same network) is structurally supported by the storage model, since `Implementation::Network(NetworkId)` is a reference, but the converter does not exploit it yet.
 Aliasing is fixed at the runtime layer first, and the converter then preserves sharing without an explicit dedup pass.
 - Non-structural `DocumentNode` fields (`call_argument`, `context_features`, `visible`, `skip_deduplication`, and so on) become entries in the node's `attributes`.
 UI metadata from `DocumentNodeMetadata` (positions, display names, locked, pinned, and so on) flows through the same bucket under `ui::*` keys.

 `to_runtime` is the inverse.
 It rebuilds local IDs from the stashed attribute, restores typed fields from attribute values, follows `Implementation::Network` references to recursively materialize nested networks, and resolves `Implementation::ProtoNode(ResourceId)` against a `Declarations` map (`ResourceId` to `ProtoNode`) the caller supplies from its byte store.
-Since `document-graph` is byte-unaware, `to_runtime` takes the resolved declarations as a parameter rather than reaching for bytes itself.
+Since `document-graph-storage` is byte-unaware, `to_runtime` takes the resolved declarations as a parameter rather than reaching for bytes itself.

 ## Slots: inputs and exports